bignya23/AlphaLens/README.md

 ### NewsAPI Integration

-SentifyAI uses [NewsAPI](https://newsapi.org/) to pull real-time financial news from a range of reputable sources.
+Alphalens uses [NewsAPI](https://newsapi.org/) to pull real-time financial news from a range of reputable sources.
 The "Top Headlines" endpoint allows for targeted searches by company name, keyword, and other filters, providing timely news content for sentiment analysis.
 For detailed usage and authentication guidelines, refer to the [NewsAPI documentation](https://newsapi.org/docs).

 ---